The Pulse of K-Entertainment

 Humint's Netflix chart win changes the conversation fast

 Humint's Netflix chart win changes the story from box office shortfall to international recovery.
-The film hit the service on March 31 and reached the top of the global non-English movie ranking within its first full tracking window, with 11 million views confirmed by Netflix data cited by Yonhap and Korea JoongAng Daily.
+The film hit the service on March 31 and reached the top of the global non-English movie ranking within its first full tracking window, with 11 million views confirmed by Netflix Top 10 data and Korea JoongAng Daily.
 For a Korean action title that had already been framed as a disappointment at home, that is a serious reversal.
 Streaming does not erase the theatrical math, but it does reset the cultural narrative around who actually showed up for the movie.
 We have seen Korean dramas use Netflix to break far beyond local ratings ceilings.
 It is still more striking when a theatrical spy film does the same, especially one that had been overshadowed so quickly in domestic cinemas by a bigger event release.

 Why the theatrical run felt soft in Korea